mousewanderer/Discord-chat-bot-sample.py/README.md

 >`?temp` - will convert temperature to another temperature

-## Updates
+## Sad Updates
-- Quiz bot intergration
+- My laptop was hacked and catch a harmful virus so I have to reformat all of my laptop and Quiz bot intergration will not continue